Hero Image

 Book Now

-online sessions
+4-hour online sessions

-interactive training
+Live, interactive Instructor-led training

-exam preparation
+Exam preparation

-Course Contents:
+Course Overview

-The updated BCS Foundation Certificate in Artificial Intelligence addresses the fundamental principles and concepts of AI, along with its practical implications in the real world.
+The BCS AI Foundation extends beyond the scope and detail of the related BCS Essentials Certificate in AI to address the fundamental principles and concepts of AI, along with its practical implications in the real world.
 Participants will learn the history of AI from its origins to its modern re-emergence, with a particular emphasis on machine learning, neural networks, robotics, generative AI and large language models (LLMs).

 The BCS AI Foundation considers the various opportunities in which AI tools and applications can transform business services as we move towards a more technologically advanced society.
 Attendees will learn about performing financial cost-benefit analysis, conducting impact assessments, and how to structure a business case to justify the undertaking of an AI project and secure funding.

 With the aim of prioritising ethical and sustainable AI solutions, the BCS AI Foundation examines the challenges and risks associated with AI projects, such as those related to privacy, transparency and potential biases in algorithms that could lead to unintended consequences.
 In addressing these challenges, the course reviews the pre-existing regulatory landscape, including the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA), along with AI-related laws such as the EU Artificial Intelligence Act (AI Act).
-Participants will also explore the role of data, effective risk management strategies, compliance requirements, and ongoing governance of the AI lifecycle.
+Participants will also explore the role of data, effective risk management strategies, compliance, and ongoing governance of the AI lifecycle.

 The BCS AI Foundation is delivered online by attending four consecutive 4-hour live online sessions.
 The course follows the latest BCS Syllabus (v2.0) and prepares participants for the 60-minute multiple-choice BCS Foundation Exam, administered separately via Questionmark through online remote proctoring.

-The BCS Foundation Certificate in Artificial Intelligence is suitable for a range of non-technical and business process-orientated roles, including middle and senior management professionals working with teams expected to create or use AI tools and applications:
+The BCS Foundation Certificate in Artificial Intelligence is suitable for a range of non-technical business roles, including middle and senior management professionals working with teams expected to create or use AI tools and applications:

 • AI governance teams